2026 Education Policy

 Grading Appeals

 REIC is committed to ensuring a fair and transparent grading process.
-Registrants
+Registrants who

-to appeal.
 The following outlines the formal grading appeals process:

-grounds for the appeal, along with any supporting documents.
+explanation of the grounds for the appeal, along with any supporting documents.

-2. Review by Second Grader: Upon receipt of the appeal, the institution will
+2. Review by Second Grader: Upon receipt of the appeal, the institution will assign a

-ensures an unbiased re-evaluation of the grade.
+unbiased re-evaluation of the grade.

 3. Outcome and Grading Fee: If the second grader’s assessment concurs with the

 original grade, the original result will stand.
-If the second grader’s assessment
+If the second grader’s assessment does

-to determine the result of the assessment.
+determine the result of the assessment.

-Our goal is to maintain the integrity of our grading system while providing students
+Our goal is to maintain the integrity of our grading system while providing students with

-with a clear and equitable process for addressing their concerns.
+a clear and equitable process for addressing their concerns.

 5.0 ACADEMIC INTEGRITY

-The Real Estate Institute of Canada (REIC) is committed to fostering an environment
+The Real Estate Institute of Canada (REIC) is committed to fostering an environment of

-of academic excellence and integrity.
+academic excellence and integrity.
 This policy outlines the expectations and

-responsibilities of all students, faculty, and staff in maintaining the highest
+responsibilities of all students, faculty, and staff in maintaining the highest standards of

-standards of academic honesty.
+academic honesty.

 5.1